johnsonk16/GroceryBasket-/README.md

 2. Back-end
    - User can add recipes to the site
    - User can (un)favorite meals
-   - User can add/delete meals from Planner
+   - User can add/delete meals
    - User can curate a shopping list

-3. Software Design Document
+   - User can search for recipes based on keywords

 ## Getting Started